 Club Sports provides experiential learning through involvement/management of club activities, including recruiting, organizing, administering, scheduling, fundraising, public relations, etc. Participants develop skills in collaboration, leadership, problem-solving, and management of risk, time, and finances.
 While Campus Recreation can assist clubs with aspects of space reservation, event planning, and marketing, the emphasis is on student leadership and contribution.
 For this reason, the success of a club depends on the dedicated efforts of its student officers and members.

-Club Sports allows students to meet and practice regularly over the entire course of the academic year to learn a new sport, or continue to play a sport they love.
+Club Sports allows students to meet and practice regularly over the course of the academic year to learn a new sport or continue to play a sport they love.
 They are student-run and may be recreational, instructional, or competitive.
 Some Club Sports compete at a high level and are members of conferences or leagues, while others are focused on skill development and progression.

 Intramurals provides students an opportunity to participate in a variety of recreational and competitive sport activities in men’s, women’s, or co-rec divisions.
 The primary focus is short-term participation with or against other individuals or teams of students from U of I.

 |Compete at a higher level or focus on skill development.

 |As laid-back or competitive as you make it!

 |Join an existing sports team or start your own.